sillsdev/PT-Views/Bamboo/docs/Bamboo-Views-custom.md

 ### Automated methods:
 - Use the Unistaller from the **Apps > Apps & Features** Recommended.
 - The uninstall exe can also be found in **C:\Users\Public\Bamboo-Views** folder.
-- Use the Bamboo Views Uninstaller found in Paratext's **Tools > Custom Tools > Custom Views > Bamboo Views Uninstaller**
+- Use the Bamboo Views Uninstaller found in Paratext's **Tools > Custom Tools > Bamboo Views > Bamboo Views Uninstaller**

 ### Manual methods: